4n8x/GRN-Vtool/README.md

 #### You can use Two tools on the Website to generate your network [SeqNet](https://github.com/tgrimes/SeqNet),[DIANE](https://github.com/OceaneCsn/DIANE).

+#### Datasets usage and preprocessing:
+- Dataset used is 	"Molecular plant responses to combined abiotic stresses put a spotlight on unknown and abundant genes", which was done in expression profiling by high throughput sequencing.
+Our project mainly utilizes Arabidopsis thaliana organism, hence this dataset is compatible with our pipeline.[]

+- You can download the datasets that are valid for usage in our website from the [link](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE146206).

+The dataset needs to be preprocessed by removing all columns except those under raw counts from kallisto, including "target_id" column.

 ### Launching instructions
 You can use GRN-Vtool by entering the website and following the steps:
-- Register an account in our wesbite to login.
+- Register an account in our wesbite to login, this account can be used to login to our website later.
-- Upload your Dataset from Data Tab > Upload Data.
+- Upload your Dataset from Data Tab > Upload Data, you can upload up to 2 datasets.
-- Perform Normalization, Differential Expression, Clustering if needed.
+- Perform Normalization, Differential Expression, Clustering if needed, the 2nd file uploaded will be assumed to have those already done to the dataset.
-- Generate the network from Generate Network Tab after choosing a tool (SeqNet or DIANE).
+- Generate the network from Generate Network Tab after choosing a tool (SeqNet or DIANE, or both).
-- You can download the results to your local machine as csv format.
+- You can download the results to your local machine as csv format, you can only download the results after performing the entire pipeline for processing.